ClaudioGranatiero-10zig/shim-review/README.md

 shim verifies signature of GRUB, GRUB verifies signature of kernel, kernel is compiled with LOCK_DOWN_KERNEL_FORCE_INTEGRITY, all kernel modules are signed.

 *******************************************************************************
-### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB)?
+### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?
 *******************************************************************************
 No.